 ANCIENT WATERTANK

-This landmark is located inside the Ayutthaya Historic Park, just south of Viharn Phra
+This landmark is located inside the Ayutthaya Historical Park, just south of Vihan Phra

 Mongkhon Bophit.
 It is slightly hidden by an active market that sells food and Thai